hmlongco/Injectable/README.md

     var myService: MySimpleService { MySimpleService() }
 }
 ```
-Unlike Resolver which requires a plethora of registration functions, in Injectable you simple define a computed variable on `Injections` that returns an instance of your service.
+Unlike Resolver which often requires defining a plethora of registration functions, or SwiftUI, where defining a new environment variable requires creating a new EnvironmentKey and adding additional getters and setters, in Injectable the vast majority of all of our injections rely on creating a single computed variable on `Injections` that returns an instance of our service.
 That's it.

 Injecting and using the service where needed is equally straightforward.